Talking about audio effects

 Finally, let's display the waveform data.

-This is the one shown in the title image.
+It's the one shown in the title image.

 I used this as a reference for the implementation.
-(Thank you)
+(Thank you!)

 The audio samples obtained by GetSpectrumData() are divided into 512 frequency bands for UI display